picardatjp/minesweeper_sdl/basic_ui/README.md

-# tetris in sdl
+# basic ui elements in sdl
-haven't really started yet